gkesh/ExOsClubManagement/README.md

 All the times and dates are automatically recorded in the database for events and meetings and the system also greets the attendees.

 This is a labor of love and sadly no framework was used.
+ Create a Database named exos in the xampp mysql db.